rvosa/bio-phylo-forest-dbtree/docs/paper.md

 bibliography: paper.bib
 ---

-# Abstract
+# Abstract <!-- 350 max for MEE -->

-1. Growing numbers of very large phylogenetic syntheses are being published.
-Sometimes to serve as part of the framework within which a hypothesis is being tested, sometimes to present the outcomes of novel methods of phylogenetic inference, and sometimes as a snapshot of the molecular diversity within a large group.
+1. Growing numbers of large phylogenetic syntheses are being published.
+   Sometimes as part of a hypothesis testing framework, sometimes to present novel methods of phylogenetic inference, and sometimes as a snapshot of the diversity within a large group.
 Commonly used methods to reuse these trees in scripting environments have their limitations.
 2. I present a toolkit that transforms data presented in the most commonly used format for such trees into a database schema that facilitates quick topological queries.
 Specifically, the need for